adsric/macos-dots/README.md

-# macOS dots
+# .files

-These are my .files that I maintain for my environment.
-For any private configurations I use `.extra` described in the [`Extend`](#extend) section.
+My .files that I maintain for my macOS environment.
+(It requires at least macOS 11.1) For any private configurations I use `.extra` described in the [`Extend`](#extend) section.

 ## Install